 4.3.
-What did the Trustees consider in setting the Closed Fund's investment strategy?
+What did the Trustee consider in setting the Closed Fund's investment strategy?

 The strategy review included modelling the Closed Fund's assets and liabilities over a wide range of possible scenarios for future economic conditions.
-In setting the strategy, the Trustees considered:
+In setting the strategy, the Trustee considered:

 - the best interests of members and beneficiaries; - the term and nature of the projected liability cash flows; - a wide range of asset classes; - the risks and rewards of a number of possible asset allocation options; - the suitability of each asset class within each strategy, both across asset classes and within asset classes and whether the return expected for taking any given investment risk is considered sufficient given the risk being taken.
-The Trustees consider a wide range of risks, including climate risk (the risk of a fall in the value of investments caused either by direct impacts of changes to the global climate or policy changes to mitigate the effects of climate change), and seek to appoint investment managers who will manage climate risk and other risks appropriately, and from time to time review how risks are being managed in practice.
-Following a review of the strategy in 2021, the Trustees decided to address the potential impact of climate change on the assets to align with their climate beliefs.
-As a result the equity component was changed to equity funds which seek to reduce their exposure to carbon emissions over time; - the need for appropriate diversification between different asset classes to ensure that both the Closed Fund's overall level of investment risk and the balance of individual asset risks are appropriate; - any other considerations which the Trustees consider financially material over the time horizon that the Trustees consider is needed for the funding of future benefits by the investments of the Closed Fund; - the positions of any Participating Employers, including an assessment of the strength of the covenant of any Participating Employers; - the best interests of all members and beneficiaries; and
+The Trustee considers a wide range of risks, including climate risk (the risk of a fall in the value of investments caused either by direct impacts of changes to the global climate or policy changes to mitigate the effects of climate change), and seeks to appoint investment managers who will manage climate risk and other risks appropriately, and from time-to-time review how risks are being managed in practice.
+Following a review of the strategy in 2021, the Trustee decided to address the potential impact of climate change on the assets to align with their climate beliefs.
+As a result the equity component was changed to equity funds which seek to reduce their exposure to carbon emissions over time; - the need for appropriate diversification between different asset classes to ensure that both the Closed Fund's overall level of investment risk and the balance of individual asset risks are appropriate; - any other considerations which the Trustee considers financially material over the time horizon that the Trustees consider is needed for the funding of future benefits by the investments of the Closed Fund; - the positions of any Participating Employers, including an assessment of the strength of the covenant of any Participating Employers; and

-• the Trustees' investment beliefs about how investment markets work and which factors are most likely to impact investment outcomes.
+• the Trustee's investment beliefs about how investment markets work, and which factors are most likely to impact investment outcomes.

-The Trustees' key investment beliefs are set out below.
+The Trustee's key investment beliefs are set out below.